syncfusion-content/xamarin-docs/Xamarin/SfSunburstChart/Selection.md

 # Selection

 The sunburst chart provides support to select or highlight the segments.
+Selection can be enabled with the help of [`EnableSelection`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSunburstChart.XForms~Syncfusion.SfSunburstChart.XForms.SelectionSettings~EnableSelection.html) property.

 ## Selection type

-The `SelectionType` property allows you to select a segment based on the following categories:
+The [`SelectionType`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSunburstChart.XForms~Syncfusion.SfSunburstChart.XForms.SelectionSettings~SelectionType.html) property allows you to select a segment based on the following categories:

 * Child: Highlights the selected segment along with its children in all levels.
 * Group: Highlights the entire group of the selected segment in a hierarchy.